green-fox-academy/huli-kalendaryo-backend/README.md

 1. Create a a database schema with the help of MySQL

-2. Ask us for the `debug.keystore` file (temporary method during development), which you need to put in your Users/"yourusername"/.android folder (in case of windows)
+2. Ask us for the `debug.keystore` file (temporary solution during development), which you need to put in your Users/"yourusername"/.android folder (in case of windows)

-3. Use "dev" as an @ActiveProfiles annotation in the main class (import the library, if necessary)

-4. Set the Active Profile to "dev" in your IDE (in IntelliJ Run/Edit Configurations)
+3. Set the Active Profile to "dev" in your IDE (in IntelliJ Run/Edit Configurations)

-5. Create the `application-dev.properties` file based on the contents of the provided `application.properties.example` file
+4. Create the `application-dev.properties` file based on the contents of the provided `application.properties.example` file

-6. You should set up the following environmental variables:
+5. You should set up the following environmental variables:
 * CLIENT\_ID: this is created in the Google API Console to validate the application (ask us for the exact CLIENT_ID for the time being)
  * CLIENT\_SECRET: this is created in the Google API Console to validate the application (ask us for the exact CLIENT_SECRET for the time being)
 * RDS\_HOSTNAME: your hostname in MySQL